 Senior adults can engage in these and other pursuits to boost brain power and memory.
 Doing so maintains a higher quality of life and independence, as well as builds confidence and self-esteem.

 Senior LIFE provides a variety of services and programs designed to boost memory and brain health and provide social interaction.
+These can be enjoyed at any of 12 local Senior LIFE Centers.
 Contact your nearest Senior LIFE Health and Wellness Center to find out about the services they can provide for your elderly loved one.

 Categories: Wellness Matters